maul-esel/COM-Classes/spec.markdown

 Other static fields may include module handles for frequently used DLL, such as

-{% highlight ahk %}
-static hModule := DllCall("LoadLibrary", "str", "CommCtrl") ; if the interface is in this DLL, this call increases performance
+{% highlight ahk %}static hModule := DllCall("LoadLibrary", "str", "CommCtrl") ; increases performance if the interface is in this DLL{% endhighlight %}
-{% endhighlight %}

 or other relevant information.